L&L Hawaiian Barbecue: International

-L&L's first international location was opened in Otahuhu, a suburb of Auckland, New Zealand, in February 2009.
+L&L's first international location was opened in Auckland, New Zealand, in February 2009.
 In Japan, the first location was opened in the Shibuya section of Tokyo in June 2010, and a second location near Enoshima, Fujisawa, Kanagawa, in December 2017.
 In China, the first location was opened in June 2013.

 The first L&L location in Malaysia was opened in Kuala Lumpur in December 2014.
 In 2015, the first L&L location in Indonesia was opened in Jakarta in June 2015, followed by the first L&L location in the Philippines, which opened in Manila in October 2015.

 The company closed their sole Indonesian location in January 2017.

 Menu

 L&L Hawaiian Barbecue's menu is centered around the Hawaiian plate lunch – two scoops of rice, a scoop of macaroni salad, and a meat or seafood entrée.
 Many of the menu items include nods to Asian and Polynesian heritage, like chicken katsu and kalua pork.
-The menu also encompasses popular Hawaiian dishes, such as the Loco Moco and Saimin.
+The menu also encompasses popular Hawaiian dishes, such as the Loco moco and saimin.
 The restaurant chain is also known for their spam musubi, introducing it as a part of their menu in 1999.

-In 2021, L&L established August 8th as National SPAM Musubi Day to mark the growing popularity of the snack.
-The occasion was honored with multiple proclamations by the Hawaii State Governor David Ige, City and County of Honolulu Mayor Rick Blangiardi, Maui County Mayor Michael Victorino, Hawaii County Mayor Mitch Roth, and Kauai County Mayor Derek Kawakami.
+In 2021, L&L established August 8 as National SPAM Musubi Day to mark the growing popularity of the snack.

-Accolades
+Accolades and milestones

 L&L Hawaiian Barbecue's success has earned the company many awards and continued rankings in various local and national magazines.
 In 2002, L&L Hawaiian Barbecue was named one of the “50 Regional Powerhouse Chains” by Nation's Restaurant News.
 The July 2005 issue of Restaurant & Institutions Magazine ranked L&L as the 314th out of America's top 400 restaurant chains.
 Additionally, Restaurant Business magazine ranked L&L as number 15 out of 50 for Top Growth Chains in the Nation in 2005.
 Entrepreneur magazine has also ranked L&L's parent company, L&L Franchise, Inc. at number 165 out of 500 for the top franchises in 2005.

-Popular Culture

-In January 2021, L&L Hawaiian Barbecue was referenced in the Netflix film Finding 'Ohana.
+In 2012, the company published a cookbook entitled, "$266 Million Winning Lottery Recipes: L&L Hawaiian Barbecue Cookbook" written by Eddie Flores Jr. and illustrated by Jon J. Murakami.
+The book features several of the L&L Hawaiian Barbecue recipes that made the restaurant famous.